emakryo/typedargparse/README.md

 # typedargparse

 Simple wrapper for argparse.
-This module automatically generate parser from type-annotated function.
+This module automatically generate parser from type-annotated function and execute.

 ## Requirements